secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/index.html.md

 | Business Technology | Responsible for implementing and executing this procedure |
 | Business Technology Management (Code Owners) | Responsible for approving significant changes and exceptions to this procedure |

-# Procedure

-## Laptops
+## GitLab Laptops

-### Laptop Ordering Process
+### New Hire Laptop Ordering Process

-The laptop ordering process starts as soon as an offer is accepted by a candidate and the initial Welcome email is sent by the Candidate Experience Specialist.
+The laptop ordering process for new hires starts as soon as an offer is accepted by a candidate and the initial Welcome email is sent by the Candidate Experience Specialist.
 This email will include a link to the Notebook Order Form where the new team member will state their intent for obtaining or ordering hardware.

 Team members that live in these countries can be serviced via the IT Laptop Ordering Process: